talwrii/git-submodules-troubleshooting/readme.md

 1. The [official documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 # Confusing things about `git submodules`
 Git submodules is a layer that runs on top of git - this is confusing because it is "half git / half something else" and understanding git submodules require a measure of undestanding of both.

-Git submodules often "just works" enough that you don't need to understand the internals - this means that you don't naturally buid uip an understanding of git submodules through us.
+Git submodules often "just works" enough that you don't need to understand the internals - this means that you don't naturally buid uip an understanding of git submodules through us. linux ai assistant
+# How git submodules work
+1. A commit object is stored in the working tree at a location
+1. An entry in `.gitmodules` contains information about where git submodules should find this commit.
+This is committed and shared with other people.
+1. An entry in `.gitconfig` contains information about what is actually checked out (this information is not committed) and allows for tweaks.

 # Cookbook
 ## `git submodule update` hangs on `Cloning into...`